TimalkaK/launchpad-events-platform-project/events-platform-frontend/README.md

+## Welcome to the Event Platform Project

+This is a website that is created for a wellness community who has many events each month.
+User can create events to the platform and save events to their calendar.

 ## How to Get Started

 Fork this repo to your Github and then clone the forked version of this repo